lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 where KDF is either SHA3 or HKDF-SHA2.

-NIST SP 800-227 [SP-800-227idp], which at of the time of writing is in its initial public draft period, allows hybrid key combiners of the following form:
+NIST SP 800-227 [SP-800-227idp], which at the time of writing is in its initial public draft period, allows hybrid key combiners of the following form:

 ```
 K ← KDM(S1‖S2‖ · · · ‖St , OtherInput)           (14)